ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 });
 </script>

 To see how this actually works in action, let's describe a game that was partially introduced already - gridworld.
 As the name suggests, it's simply a 2D **n**x**n** grid where the agent occupies one position of the grid.
 At each point, there are 4 possible actions- North, South, East or West.
-The agent starts off in one of these grids and needs to reach the goal state for which it receives a +1 reward.In our gridworld, we know exactly where we'll end up if we try going North so $P^a_{ss'}$=1 for that $s'$ and 0 for everything else.
+The agent starts off in one of these cells and needs to reach the goal state for which it receives a +1 reward.In our gridworld, we know exactly where we'll end up if we try going North so $P^a_{ss'}$=1 for that $s'$ and 0 for everything else.
 We can simplify the equation to reflect this by
 \begin{equation}
 v_{k+1}(s) = \sum_{a \in A} \pi(a|s) (R^a_{ss'} + \gamma v_k(s')
 \end{equation}